jgadams97/Idyll/README.md

 print 3
 ```

 The IF command can be used for conditional statements.
-The block of code between IF and FI will get executed only if the condition between IF and "then" is true.
+The block of code between IF and END will get executed only if the condition between IF and "then" is true.

 The format of an IF command is:
 ```